emtee40/SurvivalManual-wiki/Apps.md

 ### Morse signal

 Morse signal is easy to transmit, even without special gear.
 It can be transmitted in different ways, including:
-* the reflected light of a mirror (or a tilted smartphone screen)
+* The reflected light of a mirror (or a tilted smartphone screen)
-* the sound of strikes on a large piece of metal
+* The sound of strikes on a large piece of metal
-* a horn
+* A horn

 You can broadcast a Morse signal farther than you can project your voice, and likely using less energy.